Chalfonts Community College: About

 In September 2002 the Department for Education and Skills (DfES) awarded the school specialist school status as a Technology College.
 The college was also awarded a second specialism, and also had Training School Status.

 In 2008 it was reported that the school was paying sixth form students to teach younger pupils at the school, instead of employing qualified supply teachers whose quality of teaching the school had sometimes felt to be lacking.
 Twenty-four students were being paid £5 for fifty minutes of teaching a subject, which they were studying at A-level.
 The students were given training and were accompanied by an adult in the classroom.

 Creative and Media Diploma and Engineering Diploma

 In 2008, the Chalfonts Community College began to road test the edexcel engineering diploma.

 The school was one of two that taught the diploma, and the current year eleven students are still completing the course.
 The Creative and Media Diploma was successfully launched in September 2009.

 Ofsted

-The school was rated "Good" by Ofsted in both November 2013 and May 2017.
+The school was rated "Good" by Ofsted in both November 2013, May 2017 and February 2023.

+Notable former pupils

+Mark McGuinness - Footballer currently playing for Cardiff City.